 This program includes a practicum placement.
 This experience within a workplace enables Instructional staff to observe the student in a practice situation while providing the student with the opportunity to gain direct exposure to the chosen career field.

 Upon graduation, students will be able to demonstrate the following competencies:

-- Perform receptionist duties such as greeting and checking
+- To perform receptionist duties such as greeting and checking in patients

-- Manage and coordinate the scheduling of appointments
+- To manage and coordinate scheduling of appointments

 - To compile patients’ charts